rmescandon/gherkiner/cli/README.md

 ## Disclaimer

-This extension is provided as-is.
+This tool is provided as-is.
 No support is guaranteed

 ## Thank you

-If you like this extension, please [start](https://github.com/rmescandon/gherkiner/stargazers) it.
+If you like this tool, please [start](https://github.com/rmescandon/gherkiner/stargazers) it.
 If not, sorry, but you didn't tell me how to make it well and what's even worse, you didn't [contribute](https://github.com/rmescandon/gherkiner/pulls) to make it well